aleksandracodes/snapfood-drf-api/README.md

 Comment | Create, update & delete | A comment can be created, edited or deleted | Works as expected Like | Create & delete | A like can be created or deleted (like / unlike post) | Works as expected Follower | Create & delete | Follow or unfollow user | Works as expected

+In addition, posts, comments, likes and following can be created by logged-in users only.
+Users can only update or delete the content which was created by themselves.

 <details><summary>Screenshots - USER</summary>
     <details><summary>Create user</summary>